 Canine liver shunt is a condition where the normal flow of blood from the intestines to the liver is disrupted.
 This disruption can be caused by either an extra vessel (called a portosystemic shunt) or an abnormal connection between two vessels (called a congenital shunt).
-In either case, the result is that some of the blood bypasses their liver, preventing it from performing its normal functions.
+In either case, the result is that some of the blood bypasses their liver, preventing it from being cleaned as it should be by the liver.

 Symptoms of Canine Liver Shunt

-The symptoms of canine liver shunt can vary depending on the severity of the condition.
+The symptoms of liver shunt can vary depending on the severity of their condition.
 Common signs include:

 - Poor growth